Become a Sponsor

 But for the past few days the Zoas have been... not extended to their full potential and I picked them up to take a close look.

 I saw something that caught my attention.
 It looked like a shell that was growing between the polyps.
-I got a tweezer and broke it up, turns out to be a tube.
+I got a tweezers and broke it up, turns out to be a tube.
 Yeah, it looks like there's tube growing into the Zoas!

 <It's just a hitch-hiker tube-dwelling worm of some sort or another (further ID unlikely).
 It's nothing to worry about and not why your Zoas are not extending.>